 “The key to fighting frizz is all about controlling moisture levels and locking the cuticle down as tight and smooth as possible”

-Unlike typical serum or oil-based humidity-fighting formulas that lay down a heavy coat on the hair’s surface, (which deflate volume and leave the hair greasy).
+Unlike typical serum or oil-based humidity-fighting formulas that lay down a heavy coat on the hair’s surface, (which deflates volume and leaves the hair greasy).

 Color Wow claims Dream Coat uses a groundbreaking, heat-activated polymer technology that is lighter than a feather.
 Dream Coat scatters teeny droplets randomly on hair’s surface.